KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 * VS2019
 * Windows Subystem Linux (WSL2) running a Ubuntu 20.04 image

-The build platform was installed following that recipe: https://github.com/KilianKegel/HowTo-setup-an-UEFI-Development-PC#howto-setup-an-uefi-development-pc But only step (1), (2) and (15) are truly required.
+The build platform was installed following this recipe: https://github.com/KilianKegel/HowTo-setup-an-UEFI-Development-PC#howto-setup-an-uefi-development-pc But only step (1), (2) and (15) are truly required.